 Therapy services offered include:

 The On With Life Long-Term Skilled Care program is a 32-bed skilled nursing program for youth and younger adults who have experienced a brain injury, including traumatic brain injury, stroke, tumor, aneurysm or anoxia, or other neurological disorder.
 Our specialization in brain injury makes us unique when compared to other long-term programs.
-The medical, therapeutic, psychosocial, recreational and spiritual needs of each person served are our only focus.

 St. Luke's Physical Medicine and Rehabilitation program focuses on developing skills for activity pattern functioning such as feeding, drinking, bathing, grooming, communication, mobility, as well as basic cognition and social behavior skills.
 Services for brain injured patients are provided in a variety of settings, depending on the severity of the injury and stage of recovery.
 These include inpatient and outpatient programs, individual therapy, a monthly brain injury support group, and a support group for caregivers.